 Include annotated PI / PIL for any proposed amendments to an approved PI / PIL.

 When updating or amending clinical aspects of the PI/PIL, the Storage Instructions should be updated to reflect the currently accepted wording.
-Refer to the Amendments guideline.
+Refer to the Variations Addendum.

 5 www.sahpra.org.za